benben555/LPESCP/README.md

 ```

-### 6. Experimental simulations
+### 6. Experimental simulations(实验仿真)
-In the simulation setup, we consider a scenario with Dnum power consumers (0<Dnum<20) and Snum power suppliers (Snum=20-Dnum), i.e., a total of 20 users.
-We conduct three experiments, i.e., Experiment 1 -- 3.
+Simulations are conducted using the Charm-crypto cryptography library based on the Python language to evaluate the effectiveness and efficiency of the LPESCP model.
+In the simulation setup, the parameter θ is set to 0.8, KW_space={1, 2, 3, normal, urgent}, EI={(1,2), (2,3), (3,4), (4,5), (5,6)}, and we consider a scenario with Dnum power consumers (0<Dnum<20) and Snum power suppliers (Snum=20-Dnum), that is, a total of 20 users.
+Three experiments are conducted: Experiment 1-3.

-The experiment directory holds the code for our experiments.
+The Experiment directory holds the three Experiment exp1.py, exp2.py, and exp3.py
 ```
-experiment
+Experiment
 ├── exp1.py
 ├── exp2.py
 ├── exp3.py
 └── tools.py
 ```

-#### 6.1 Experiment 1(exp1.py)
+#### 6.1 Experiment 1: exp1.py(实验1：exp1.py)
-In Experiment 1, we conduct 500 random evaluation groups to demonstrate the effectiveness of our proposed LPESCP model, i.e., the ability to supply and consume power efficiently while considering data confidentiality and data utility, as well as priority and fairness.
-In each group, the weight of each user is randomly generated, as are the demanded power consumption of each power consumer and the maximum power supply of each power supplier in KW·h.
+In Experiment 1, 500 random evaluation groups are conducted to demonstrate the effectiveness of the proposed LPESCP model, that is, the ability to supply and consume power efficiently while considering data confidentiality and data utility, as well as priority and fairness.
+In each group, the keyword of of each user is randomly selected from  KW_space; the keyword corresponding emergency coefficient is randomly selected from the keyword corresponding interval in EI; the weight of each user is randomly generated, as are the power demand of each power consumer and maximum power supply of each power supplier in KW·h.

-#### 6.2 Experiment 2(exp2.py)
+#### 6.2 Experiment 2: exp2.py(实验2：exp2.py)
-In Experiment 2, we compare our proposed LPESCP model with two other priority-based scheduling algorithms, including weighted max-min fairness (WMMF)  and priority-in-priority-out (PIPO) with the same parameter settings used in Experiment 1 with 500 evaluation groups, and the metric for comparison is the global satisfaction degree of all users.
-When applying the WMMF strategy, energy will be allocated in multiple rounds based on users' weights which are greater than 0 until the available energy is distributed.
-In each allocation round, energy is allocated according to each user's respective weight ratio (the ratio of each user's weight to the sum of weights of all users participated in this round), so all users can be allocated energy.
-Among them, users who fail to meet their needs will continue to participate in the next round.
-Users who are allocated more energy than they needs will only receive energy supply equal to their demanded power, and the excess energy will be accumulated in the next round for allocation to other users.
-Through its unique allocation mechanism, the WMMF strategy achieves comprehensive consideration of users with different weights, meeting the needs of users with significant weights and ensuring that the minimum needs of each user are met, thereby balancing priority and fairness to some extent.
-In the PIPO strategy, power consumers and suppliers are sorted in accordance with their priority from highest to lowest.
-The high-priority power consumers receive the demand energy first and only then energy is allocated to the low-priority ones.
-Similarly, the lower-priority power suppliers supply energy before the high-priority power suppliers are allowed to provide energy.
-In short, the higher the priority of the power consumers, the earlier the energy is allocated, while the lower the priority of the power suppliers, the earlier the energy is supplied.
+In Experiment 2, the proposed LPESCP model are compared with two other priority-based scheduling algorithms, including weighted max-min fairness (WMMF) and priority-in-priority-out (PIPO), with the same parameter setting method used in Experiment 1 with 500 evaluation groups.
+The comparison metric is the global satisfaction degree of all users.
+When applying the WMMF strategy, energy is allocated in multiple rounds based on users' weights that are greater than zero until the available energy is distributed.
+In each allocation round, energy is allocated according to each user's respective weight ratio (the ratio of each user's weight to the sum of the weights of all users participating in this round) so that energy can be allocated to all users.
+Users whose needs are not met continue to participate in the next round.
+Users who are allocated more energy than they need only receive an energy supply equal to the demanded power, and the excess energy will be accumulated for allocation to other users in the next round.
+Through its unique allocation mechanism, the WMMF strategy comprehensively considers users with different weights, satisfying the needs of users with significant weights and ensuring that the minimum needs of each user are met, thereby balancing priority and fairness to some extent.
+In the PIPO strategy, power consumers and suppliers are sorted according to their priority, from highest to lowest.
+High-priority power consumers receive the requested energy first, and only then energy is allocated to low-priority consumers.
+Similarly, low-priority power suppliers supply energy before high-priority power suppliers are allowed to provide energy.
+Thus, the higher the priority of power consumers, the earlier the energy is allocated, whereas the lower the priority of power suppliers, the earlier the energy is supplied.

 The Scheduling directory holds the three energy scheduling algorithms LPESCP, PIPO, and WMMF
 ```